SungJJinKang/std_find_simd/README.md

 # std::vector.find simd version
-std::vector.find simd version

-std::find doesn't use simd intrinsics.
+std::find doesn't use simd intrinsics. ( check [https://gms.tf/stdfind-and-memchr-optimizations.html](https://gms.tf/stdfind-and-memchr-optimizations.html) )

-So i thought simd can make std::find faster.
+So i thought simd can make std::find faster for some types.

+## Feature

+- use avx2 intrinsic
-You don't need worry about alignment problem. ( we handle it )
+- You don't need worry about alignment problem. ( we handle it )

 ## Requirement